-For mains powered MACRO equipment (or non standard DC only units) a two pole switch is used.
-Mains powered units are switched in the Neutral and Live connections.
-DC units are switched in the +ve DC input connection only.
+AC and DC switching is accomplished on the Power Management PCB, controlled by the front panel Power switch.
+AC Mains-only powered units are switched in both the Neutral and Live connections.
+AC/DC units are switched in both the Neutral and Live connections and in the +ve DC input connection simultaneously.